Tarragon is committed to providing high quality services at competitive rates. We treat all clients courteously and respond promptly to requests.

 Any significant changes to our services will be notified to our clients via our website and via email or surface mail.

 All employees at Tarragon have signed a confidentiality clause.
 This states that anything we learn about you in the course of our business relationship is confidential and will not be shared with anyone else.
 Obviously, we ask for the same commitment in return.

-For your peace of mind, Tarragon have all necessary insurances, as well as many years of combined IT service experience.
+For your peace of mind, Tarragon have all necessary insurances, various internal Policies & Procedures and CyberEssentials accreditation.
+As well as many years of combined IT MSP experience.